csparpa/pyowm/sphinx/alerts-api-usage-examples.md

 ### Trigger

-Attributes:
+As said, each trigger represents the check if a set of conditions on certain weather parameter values are met over certain geographic areas.

+A Trigger is the local proxy for the corresponding entry on the OWM API: Triggers can be operated through `pyowm.alertapi30.alertmanager.AlertManager` instances.

+Each Trigger has these attributes:
-  - start: epoch when the trigger starts
+  - start: timestamp when conditions of the trigger start to be checked by the Alert API
-  - end: epoch when the trigger ends
+  - end: timestamp when conditions of the trigger start to be checked by the Alert API
-  - alerts: list of Alert objects
+  - alerts: a list of `pyowm.alertapi30.alert.Alert` instances, which are the alerts that the trigger has fired so far
-  - conditions: list of Condition objects
+  - conditions: a list of `pyowm.alertapi30.condition.Condition` instances
-  - area: list of dicts, each one representing a geoJSON data structure
+  - area: a list of `pyowm.utils.geo.Geometry` instances, representing the geographic area on which the trigger's conditions need to be checked
-  - alertChannels: list of AlertChannel objects
+  - alertChannels: list of `pyowm.alertapi30.alert.AlertChannel` objects, representing which channels this trigger is notifying to

 **Notes on trigger's time period**: by design, PyOWM will only allow users to specify absolute datetimes for start/end and will send them to the API using `$exact`

 ### AlertManager
 The OWM main entry point object allows you to get an instance of an `pyowm.alertapi30.alert_manager.AlertManager` object: